 The third day will take you upwards towards the village of Talambote - you’ll climb around 800 metres - before winding through fields and orchards to Beni Malaa village.
 The final day winds downward to the coast through shady oak forests - keep your eyes peeled for a blue glimpse of the Mediterranean.
 When you reach Oued Laou, it’s time to cool off with a dip.

 Feeling inspired?
-Explore the underrated Rif region in our Roam the Ancient Cities of Morocco and Glamp in the Sahara adventure.
+Explore the underrated Rif region in our Ultimate Adventure Through Morocco.